tbttin/notes/makes/gnu-make-manual.md

            deferred
    ```

-   This is true for explicit rules, pattern rules, suffix rules, static pattern
+   This is true for explicit rules, pattern rules, suffix rules, static
-   rules, and simple prerequisite definitions.
+   pattern rules, and simple prerequisite definitions.

 [#Reading-Makefiles]

-## How Makefiles Are Parsed {#Parsing-Makefiles}
+## How Makefiles Are Parsed

 - GNU `make` parses makefiles line-by-line.
-Parsing proceeds using the following steps:
+Parsing proceeds using the
+  following steps:

   1. Read in a full logical line, including backslash-escaped lines (see
      [Splitting Long Lines]).

   2. Remove comments (see [What Makefiles Contain]).

-  3. If the line begins with the recipe prefix character and we are in a rule
+  3. If the line begins with the recipe prefix character and we are in a
-     context, add the line to the current recipe and read the next line (see
+     rule context, add the line to the current recipe and read the next
+     line (see [Recipe Syntax]).

+  4. Expand elements of the line which appear in an immediate expansion
+     context (see [How `make` Reads a Makefile]).

+  5. Scan the line for a separator character, such as `:` or `=`, to
+     determine whether the line is a macro assignment or a rule (see
      [Recipe Syntax]).

-  4. Expand elements of the line which appear in an immediate expansion context
-     (see [How `make` Reads a Makefile]).

-  5. Scan the line for a separator character, such as `:` or `=`, to determine
-     whether the line is a macro assignment or a rule (see [Recipe
-     Syntax]).

   6. Internalize the resulting operation and read the next line.

-- An important consequence of this is that a macro can expand to an entire
+- An important consequence of this is that a macro can expand to an
-  rule, *if it is one line long*.
+  entire rule, *if it is one line long*.
 This will work:

   ```makefile
   myrule = target : ; echo built